artin-hackers/drop/README.md

 ## Notes

-* The method Effect.removeMana() considers meta data when checking the amount of mana but removal works with the Material only.
-It may happen that using mana removes actual material not mana (material with specific meta data).
-* The methods for checking the item like Item.isItemInMainHand() should be checking material, name and lore
+* The methods for checking the item like Item.isItemInMainHand should be checking material, name and lore